stbrumme/length-limited-prefix-codes/README.md

 MiniZ's approach is almost always faster.
 But frankly speaking, runtime is negligible in comparison to the Huffman code generation which runs beforehand.

+The resulting prefix codes are pretty much always identical.

 [GZip](https://www.gzip.org/)'s approach to limiting prefix code lengths [looks a bit more complex](https://github.com/madler/zlib/blob/master/inftrees.c) but is essentially the same.